Kreizler series

 The Kreizler series is a series of historical mystery novels written by Caleb Carr, and published by Random House.
-A new novel, The Alienist at Armageddon, was scheduled for publication by Little, Brown and Co. imprint Mulholland Books, but as of September 9, 2019 the book's webpage at Mulholland is unavailable.
-According to information on Amazon.com, Hachette Book Group will release the book in 2022.

 Description

 The series' main character is the psychologist Dr. Laszlo Kreizler, who is assisted in his adventures by reporter John Schuyler Moore, policewoman Sara Howard and Stevie 'Stevepipe' Taggart.
 He is a child psychologist who is an early criminal profiler who tracks down serial killers.
 He works with Police Commissioner Theodore Roosevelt and encounters many other real-life people in the novels.

 The Alienist and its sequel The Angel of Darkness are set at the end of the 19th century.
 The next book in the series Surrender, New York is set in 2016, but the main protagonist, Dr. Trajan Jones, is also a criminal psychologist, and is the world's leading expert on the life and work of Dr. Laszlo Kreizler.